 Elementary School Challenge

-Registration for the Fall Challenge begins Monday, May 13th at 8am.
+Registration for the Fall Challenge is open now!
 The Fall Challenge runs September 1st through November 30th.
 Click here to register.

 How does the Challenge work?
 It’s simple!
 Students who are active for at least 60 minutes a day, 15 days a month, and record their activity on the Healthy Futures Activity Log are awarded fun incentives when their school representative submits the information to Healthy Futures via the online app.

 NEW FOR THE 2019-2020 CHALLENGE: In an effort to encourage students’ habit building, we’ve changed things to incentivize students to complete all six logs in a year.
 The emphasis will lie on grand prizes rather than monthly prizes, we’re providing more visual cues for students to track their progress over the year, and teachers with sustained participation will be eligible for a prize!
 Here’s how it works:

 - Each month students will receive three items in corresponding colors–a gel art pen (this is the monthly incentive), a sticker to place next to their name on a chart you’ll hang in your school, and a raffle ticket to place in a raffle box for a grand prize at the end of the year.

 - You’ll draw one ticket at the end of the year (one winner at each school!), and that student will choose from a menu of items including a disc golf set, spikeball, ladder ball, and a Healthy Futures hoodie.